 When distressed, partners get overwhelmed by their feelings, so they defend by discharging the pain, often causing their spouse to feel attacked.
 These defensive reactions are used to ward off underlying feelings.
 Married couples become stuck in these defensive reactions and have no way to deal with the hurt.
-Married couples find it hard to express themselves, when they fall into these stuck positions, unable to move past issues.
+At Marriage Counselling Melbourne, married couples find it hard to express themselves, when they fall into these stuck positions, unable to move past issues.

 In actual fact, some spouses can get so caught in powerfully charged emotional states, that they can lose grip of themselves, without a marriage therapist to help them see outside these stuck positions.
 Marriage counselling in Melbourne assists couples to dismantle these stuck positions, enabling them to resolve issues.

 Many couples find it hard to step outside these stuck positions, without the strength of marital therapy to re-align them.
 From our earliest experiences, we’ve learnt how to deal with our feelings, in particular ways.
-But often these coping patterns get in the way of an intimate relationship, causing communication breakdown.
+But often these coping patterns get in the way of an intimate relationship.
 It is only with the containment of a marriage counsellor, that these marital issues get worked on, by transforming stuck areas that penetrate the relationship.

 What Causes Marriage Breakdown?